 The problem of race in America

-Ezra Edelman, Producer and Director of the Academy Award winning documentary O.J.: Made in America speaks on the issues raised in his film about race, celebrity and the criminal justice system.
+Ezra Edelman, producer director of the Academy Award winning documentary O.J.: Made in America speaks on the issues raised in his film about race, celebrity and the criminal justice system.

-I’ll be honest with you Ezra, I wasn’t the least bit interested in this documentary.
 The story of O.J.
 Simpson has been told in so many forms previously.
-But within 20 minutes you had me completely hooked.
 How did you find such a fresh and captivating angle?

 I think one way was knowing what exactly was not fresh about it and that was consistent about what I found to be not interesting.
 I didn't want to make a film about a murder trial and questions of guilt or innocence.
 People have been caught up in that conversation for two decades without any meaningful progress.